Allen House (Clarksville, Tennessee)

 The Allen House, also known as Allendale, is a historic house in Clarksville, Tennessee.
 It was built in the Antebellum era for the Allen family.
 It is listed on the National Register of Historic Places.

 History

-The land (then 1,475 acres) was acquired by Captain Abraham Allen, a veteran of the American Revolutionary War, in 1796.
+The land, originally spanning 1,475 acres, was acquired by Captain Abraham Allen, a veteran of the American Revolutionary War, in 1796.
 He built a loghouse circa 1800.

 The current house was built by slaves for the Allen family in 1858.
-In the 1960s, descendant Mr Allen and his wife, née Elizabeth Farmer, raised Hereford cattle and grew tobacco on their 300 acres of land.
+In the 1960s, a descendant, Mr Allen, and his wife, née Elizabeth Farmer, raised Hereford cattle and grew tobacco on their 300 acres of land.
 Their daughter, Amelia, was a competitive equestrian.
-By the late 1970s, the property still belonged to the same family.
+Remarkably, the property remained in the same family until at least the late 1970s.

 Architectural significance

 The house was designed in the Federal architectural style.
 It has been listed on the National Register of Historic Places since October 3, 1978.